About the Legacy Amendment

 New Vision & Master Plan

 The first project completed with Legacy Amendment funding was the completion of a new master plan for the Lake Superior Zoo.
 The project began in November 2009, with consultants from Studio Hanson/Roberts, Main Street Design, and Shultz & Williams, all well known in the business of developing zoos and aquariums.
 In February 2010, the final plan was approved.
 The master plan is a comprehensive plan that depicts a clear and achievable vision for the zoo’s future.
 It also provides a 20-year plan to inform upgrades, interim improvements, programmatic development, and new capital facilities development.
-A summary of the plan is available on the zoo’s website.

 Exhibit Restoration Project